Functional Nutrition: Tips to Find a Great Health Coach

 Practitioners I Recommend

-Considering the factors discussed above, I have personally recruited three top-notch health coaches that are available for long-distance functional nutrition consulting.
+Considering the factors discussed above, I have personally recruited two top-notch health coaches who are available for long-distance functional nutrition consulting.

 Dr Ivonne Boujaoude, ND, MS, MA, CFMP, CFSP, CGP